Thanks for Your Love

-Thanks for Your Love is a 1996 Hong Kong romantic comedy film produced and directed by David Yu and Norman Law and starring Andy Lau and Rosamund Kwan.
+Thanks for Your Love is a 1996 Hong Kong romantic comedy film produced and directed by Daniel Yu and Norman Law and starring Andy Lau and Rosamund Kwan.

 Plot

 Wah (Andy Lau) has an uninhibited romantic nature and is very optimistic.
 He also loves motorcycles, but he gets into a traffic accident which damages a business of the company he works for and Wah is fired as a result.
 Lam-lam (Rosamund Kwan) is old-fashioned and conservative.
 She wants to get married with his boyfriend Michael (Michael Tao), but she overreacts and gets violent when she gets intimate with a man.
 Because of this, Michael broke up with her.
 One day, Wah met Lam-lam at a reception of her company.
 Having lost her love, Lam-lam was determined to make a breakthrough.
 Using alcohol to boost her courage, Lam-lam uses her tipsiness to seduce Wah.
 Wah sees his love fortune coming and the two of them hook up creating a seemingly imaginary and real bewildered night.